 “If a child becomes intrigued by their body, they may develop a life path for themselves.
 I know former dancers who are now doctors, nurses, midwives, physiotherapists and pharmacists.
 Additionally, if a child learns how amazing their body is, their relationship with their body can be a positive one.
 Body image is a difficult part of the lives of children and young adults – any opportunity to embrace the brilliance of our bodies is worth the work.”

 Dancing isn’t all about the individual – even in more solo disciplines such as ballet or tap.
 As part of their class, children will be asked to communicate and cooperate with their fellow students, both in pairs and in groups.
-For shy children, in particular, dancing can be a really big help and encourage them to come out of their shell as they talk to others and make new friends.
+For shy children, in particular, dancing can be a really big help and encourage them to come out of their shells as they talk to others and make new friends.

 Debbi Fullilove believes that people often underestimate that dance can take soft skills straight back to basics: